The commissioner must pay unemployment benefits from the trust fund to an applicant who has met each of the following requirements:

 (4) the applicant does not have an outstanding overpayment of unemployment benefits, including any penalties or interest; and

-(5) the applicant has not been held ineligible for unemployment benefits under section 268.183 because of a false representation or concealment of facts.
+(5) the applicant has not been held ineligible for unemployment benefits under section 268.183.

 Unemployment benefits are paid from state funds and are not considered paid from any special insurance plan, nor as paid by an employer.
 An application for unemployment benefits is not considered a claim against an employer but is considered a request for unemployment benefits from the trust fund.
 The commissioner has the responsibility for the proper payment of unemployment benefits regardless of the level of interest or participation by an applicant or an employer in any determination or appeal.
 An applicant's entitlement to unemployment benefits must be determined based upon that information available without regard to a burden of proof.
 Any agreement between an applicant and an employer is not binding on the commissioner in determining an applicant's entitlement.
 There is no presumption of entitlement or nonentitlement to unemployment benefits.